Ninki Nanka: Description

 The Ninki Nanka has been described as "the most frightening spirit around the lower Gambia" and as "a sea spirit, a dragon-like creature with the attributes of a 'devil'."
 According to Lady Southorn, local residents were "dogged by fear of devils and chief among these is the Ninki Nanka...
 [If] seen by a man is a sure sign of approaching death."
-The Ninki Nanka kept many lower Gambians away from fertile swamps, rivers, hills, and creeks, and the creature was often believed to inhabit swampy forests.
+The Ninki Nanka kept many lower Gambians away from fertile swamps, rivers, hills, and creeks, and the creature was often believed to inhabit swampy forests and caves.
+Various accounts have also described it as a river or swamp dragon.
+The Mandinka people have also described the Ninki Nanka as a dragon with a "large body and small legs".
+Additionally, the Mandinka people often use "Ninki Nanka" as a term for dragons.
+Some accounts cover the possibility of the Ninki Nanka being a winged creature with the ability to breathe fire.

 Descriptions of the creature vary across different tribes, but most contend that the animal is reptilian.
 It is depicted as having the head of a crocodile with the body of a donkey or a blend of hippopotamus and giraffe, and sometimes simply as a large snake.
-Some accounts of the legendary creature describe it as a 9m or 30-foot long marsh-dwelling beast having a body like that of a crocodile and long neck like that of a giraffe with a horse's head along with three horns.
+Some accounts of the legendary creature describe it as a 9m or 30-foot long marsh-dwelling beast having a body like that of a crocodile, mirror-like scales and long neck like that of a giraffe with a horse's head along with three horns.
 Common across descriptions is its believed fatal stare, akin to Medusa, which is said to cause death upon eye contact.
 Folklore advises carrying mirrors to deflect its gaze.
+Another belief is that it has the ability to camouflage, using its scales which shimmer in various colors.
 The animal is said to be extremely large and very dangerous.
+Furthermore, the Ninki Nanka is said to have a gem inside its head, from which it derives its powers from.